 Dural arteriovenous fistula

 Dural arteriovenous fistulas (dAVF) are a heterogeneous collection of conditions that share arteriovenous shunts from dural vessels.
-They present variably with haemorrhage or venous hypertension, and can be challenging to treat.
+They present variably with hemorrhage or venous hypertension and can be challenging to treat.

 Most dural arteriovenous fistulas present in adulthood and account for 10-15% of all cerebral vascular malformations 6.